LucaFilipozzi/pws/README.md

   allow this reimplementation to make use of `dir/.keyring`
-- determine whether [ruby-gpgme][3] could emit the encryption recipients of an encrypted file without explicitly decrypting it (by examining the underlying packets): this would allow the 'dir' command to be implemented, allowing the files to verified as having been encrypted for the appropriate targets
+- determine whether [ruby-gpgme][3] could emit the encryption recipients of an encrypted file without explicitly decrypting it (by examining the underlying packets): this would allow the 'dir' command to be implemented so that the files may be verified as having been encrypted for the appropriate targets

 [1]: https://github.com/weaselp/pwstore